hidex-oy/beaglebone_setup_scripts/README.md

 passwd
 ```

 Now before continuing, plug the BeagleBone to a network cable.
 You will also need to wait for the time to get synced from NTP, before wget is able to connect to any HTTPS addresses due to the certificates failing otherwise.

 You can check the current system time with `date`.
-It should only take like 20-30 seconds for the time to get synced after the wired network comes up.
+It should only take something like 20-30 seconds for the time to get synced after the wired network comes up.

 First download the `beaglebone_fresh_install_setup.sh` script:
 ```bash